Monday, December 2, 2024

 Special Announcement:

 If you feel overwhelmed your to do list gets the better of you, and you neglect the important for the sake of the urgent, it's time to take back control of your life.
-My new ebook, "Take Back Your Life:5 Keys to Reclaiming Your Personal Power" is a culmination of what I learned through my years as a single mom of two boys with a demanding career in IT.
+My ebook, "Take Back Your Life:5 Keys to Reclaiming Your Personal Power" is a culmination of what I learned through my years as a single mom of two boys with a demanding career in IT.
 I learned that stuff usually takes more out of us than we realize, and chronic stress will eventually get you.
 Get your copy from your favorite online bookseller and get one for a friend so you can both start the New Year off in a new direction.
 Please leave an honest review too.

 Happy holidays and may the Lord bless you abundantly!